How a new type of broker aims to save black families

 - The social worker asks whether they want a cultural broker’s counsel and assistance.
 The parent signs forms allowing CPS to share information with the cultural broker.

-- CPS officials meet with the cultural brokers to review new and old cases and set up a time when the social worker will introduce the cultural broker to the family.
+- CPS officials meet with the cultural brokers to review new and old cases and set up when the social worker will introduce the cultural broker to the family.

 - Once connected to the family, the cultural brokers must establish a rapport that allows them to guide and counsel.
 They typically have had past personal experience with CPS themselves and have achieved successful outcomes, but they also rely upon the reputation they’ve established in the community as approachable, trustworthy and discreet.

-- The cultural broker’s real secret, said Tina Roberts, co-founder of the Roberts Family Development Center, is their masterful tact.
-They know when to cajole.
-They know how to probe behavior.
+- The cultural broker’s real secret, said Tina Roberts, co-founder of the Roberts Family Development Center, is their tact.
+They know when to cajole and how to probe behavior.
 And, many know how to deliver home truths in a way that will elicit abashed agreement rather than anger.

 Comments